Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 If your `dev` and `prod` environments are hosted on the same Azure subscription, then the two auth files will be identical.

-Once the above is completed, from a PowerShell command, use the following command to provision the `Dev` environment:
+Once the above is completed, from a PowerShell command, use the following commands to provision the `Dev` and `Prod` environments:

-`./build.ps1 -Target Provision -ScriptArgs '--Env=Dev'`
+- `./build.ps1 -Target Provision -ScriptArgs '--Env=Dev'`

-From a PowerShell command, use the following command to provision the `Prod` environment:
-`./build.ps1 -Target Provision -ScriptArgs '--Env=Prod'`
+- `./build.ps1 -Target Provision -ScriptArgs '--Env=Prod'`

 **Please note** that provisiong a Cosmos DB Account takes a long time to be online.
-If you proceed with creating a database and the colections while the status is `Creating`, you will get an error that says something like `bad request` without much of an explanation.
+If you proceed with creating a database and the colections while the DB account status is `Creating`, you will get an error that says something like `bad request` without much of an explanation.
 Once the DB Account becomes `Online`, you can continue to provision the rest (by re-invoking the `provision` command).
 The exact error is: One or more errors occurred.
 Long running operation failed with status 'BadRequest'.

 Unfortunately, the Cake script cannot provision the following resources because they are currently not supported in the [Azure Management Libraries for .NET](https://github.com/Azure/azure-libraries-for-net).
-So please complete the following provisions manually:
+So please complete the following provisions manually as described in the manual steps above:

 - [Event Grid](#create-the-event-grid-topic)
 - [App Insights](#create-the-app-insights-resource)